Enforcement law: general

 The principal coercive measure is executory attachment (executoriaal beslag).
 This is discussed in detail in section 2.1.

 Other coercive measures are:

-1. An incremental penalty payment is a monetary sum established in a court judgment that the convicted party must pay if he fails to comply with the principal obligation to be performed.
+An incremental penalty payment is a monetary sum established in a court judgment that the convicted party must pay if they fail to comply with the principal obligation to be performed.
 This measure is mainly used in interlocutory proceedings as a means of exerting pressure.
 An incremental penalty payment can only be linked to a principal obligation that does not involve the payment of a monetary sum.

 The procedure is described below.

 The court registrar provides the claimant and defendant who appeared in the proceedings with a copy of the judgment.
 If it is a final judgment containing a court order, the party who is authorised to enforce the judgment receives a copy in enforceable form.
 The parties are issued with a bailiff’s copy (grosse) of the judgment free of charge.
-This is an authentic copy of the judgment preceded by the words ‘In the name of the King’ (‘In naam der Koning’).
-The bailiff’s copy can be identified by those words and is therefore a court judgment issued in enforceable form.
+This is an authentic copy of the judgment.
+It is a court judgment issued in enforceable form.
 Enforcement action can only be taken if this bailiff’s copy has been issued.
 A bailiff’s copy, or first authenticated copy, of a notarial deed can also be issued.
 By handing over this document, you authorise the bailiff to take enforcement action.